truenas/documentation/content/SCALETutorials/SystemSettings/UpdateSCALE.md

    Where *poolname* is the name of the pool assigned as the pool for applications to use and with the **ix-applications** dataset.

-   The command output should now show the docker dataset.
+   The command output now show the docker dataset.

 5. Reboot the system.

-The applications should now show on the **Applications > Installed Applications** screen.
+The applications now show on the **Applications > Installed Applications** screen.
 It takes a while for apps to return to the **Active** state.

+{{< expand "Troubleshooting if Apps don't return to an Active state" >}}

-After doing the above, if the applications do not show on the **Installed Applications** screen, either open an SSH session or go to **Shell** and run the command to remove the app_migrations.json and migrations.json files.
+After doing the above, if the applications do not show on the **Installed Applications** screen, either open an SSH session or go to **Shell**, `cd` to the **ix-applications** dataset location, and remove the app_migrations.json and migrations.json files.

+This command is destructive and could interfere with automatic updating for the currently installed applications.

 Enter at the prompt:

-`sudo rm -rf app_migrations.json`
+`sudo rm app_migrations.json`

 When prompted, enter the admin password.
 Repeat the command for the migrations.json file.

-{{< trueimage src="/images/SCALE/22.12/CLICommandToRemoveMigrateJsonFiles.png" alt="Removing the Json Migration Files" id="Removing the Json Migration Files" >}}
+{{< trueimage src="/images/SCALE/22.12/CLICommandToRemoveMigrateJsonFiles.png" alt="Removing the JSON Migration Files" id="Removing the JSON Migration Files" >}}

 Reboot the system, then return to the **Applications > Installed Applications** screen.
-The applications should show.
+The applications are now visible.
-Wait for the apps to return to the **Active** state, then check the web portal for your apps.
+Wait for the apps to return to the **Active** state.
+{{< /expand >}}

 {{< taglist tag="scaleupdate" limit="10" >}}